 If your epilator is waterproof you might as well just put the head under the water while rotating it.
 It helps to really get rid of all the hairs that are stuck in the head.
 You might still want to get it out before washing it.

-Use Alcohol to Kill Bacteria
+Step 4: Use Alcohol to Kill Bacteria

 It‘s a good idea to rub some alcohol into these tweezers since you never know what could be lurking in there.
 It‘s a good way to avoid ingrown hairs that could be caused by bacteria when you next epilate too.

-Let It Dry
+Step 5: Let It Dry

 Truly depends on what climate you live in.
 That‘ll do the job.
 You probably don‘t want to use cotton or paper to dry your tweezers out, because a piece or two might get into them.

 Why Cleaning Your Epilator is Important

 Many complain that they only cut the hairs and act more like electric razors only after around 11 months.
 That can be very annoying.
 That‘s mainly the reason why you should clean your epilator each time you use it.

-I hope you enjoyed this short post and have an idea how to clean an epilator.
-In case you have any question or extra ideas that could help others out, please ask questions in comment section.
+I hope you enjoyed this short post and have an idea of how to clean an epilator.
+In case you have any question or extra ideas that could help others out, please ask questions in the comment section.
 I‘m sure I can help you with at least some of them.
 It‘s good to share our knowledge!